davidzcondon/coder-dojo-basic-html/python.md

 * Each function has a name
 * Each function can take in arguments.
 These are values that we pass to the function from where we call it.
 * Functions can return values back to where they were called from
+* The code in a function does nothing until it is called
 * An example of a function is
 ```
 def print_name(name):